gmc-code/PC-microbit-micropython/docs/breadboard_projects/Combined_models.rst

 Tasks
 --------------------------

+| Use at least 2 different types of devices on the **
 | Use at least 2 different types of devices on the **breadboard**, such as an **LED**, a **buzzer**, a **potentiometer**, a **motor** with transistor.
 | Use the microbit display to display **text** and **images**.
 | Use **button pressing**.